-The mission consists of a small probe shaped like a cone with a dome on top.
+The Venus Life Finder mission consists of a small probe shaped like a cone with a dome on top.
 A single person could pick it up: It weighs roughly 20 kilograms (45 pounds) and measures just 40 centimeters (16 inches) across.

-The probe will be carried to Venus aboard Rocket Lab’s Photon spacecraft and dropped into the Venusian atmosphere in October 2023.
+The probe will be carried to Venus aboard Rocket Lab’s Photon spacecraft and dropped into the Venusian atmosphere.
 The data collection phase will last roughly three to five minutes as the probe plummets from a height of 60 to 45 kilometers (37 to 28 miles) — the potentially habitable region where phosphine was detected.

 As the probe flies through this region, its single science instrument, an autofluorescence nephelometer (AFN), will shine a laser through a tiny window.
 The laser will hit molecules in the Venusian clouds, scattering light that the instrument can capture and use to measure the molecules’ concentrations, size, and shapes, giving insight into their compositions.
 Additionally, any organic materials in the clouds struck by the laser might autofluoresce — essentially, glow.
 Light from that process will also be recorded by the AFN.

 The probe will transmit its results back up to Photon for relay to Earth.
 It will continue falling toward Venus’ surface until it is crushed by the planet’s unyielding temperatures and pressures.